Tis' the season for giving. And taking. As more Christmas shopping is done online, scammers…

 Yes, you should take your car seat when you are traveling, even by plane.
-Travelers may run into this issue when starting their trip by vehicle, and decide to take a flight once they arrive to their new destination or may simply need one when arriving to their final destination.
+Travelers may run into this issue when starting their trip by vehicle, and decide to take a flight once they arrive at their new destination or may simply need one when arriving at their final destination.

 Travelers have the option of checking in the seat or may be utilized during the flight.
 However, there are circumstances in which may question your “yes, I should take my seat car.”
 Check the following scenarios to better decide what works best for your family’s needs, budget, and risk tolerance:

 - Are you comfortable traveling having your baby on your lap for the flight?

 - How do you plan on getting from the airport to your other destination?

 - How will you be traveling once at your destination?

 - How much traveling do you plan on doing once at your destination?

 Most, if not all, airlines will accept child safety seats as checked baggage for no additional charge. regardless of what your family decides, even traveling on a cheaper travel car seat can be a great strategy.

 How do I know if the adult safety belt fits properly on my 8-year-old?